Rules of the Minnesota State Board of Legal Certification

 d.
 The Board may meet by conference call or make determinations through mail vote.

-A Board member who in the past twelve (12) months has served in a decision- making capacity for an agency that is, or seeks to become, a Minnesota accredited agency shall disclose such service to the Board and shall recuse him/herself from any vote relating to the agency’s accreditation.
+a.
+A Board member who is currently certified as a specialist by or who in the past twelve (12) months has served in a decision- making capacity for an applicant agency or accredited agency shall disclose such certification or service to the Board.

 The Board is authorized:

 a.
-To identify, define and approve a definition or definitions of a field of law, on its own motion, or in response to an application or applications from an applicant agency.
+To identify, define and approve a definition or definitions of a field of law, on its own motion, in response to an application from an applicant or accredited agency, or in response to notice from an accredited agency of proposed changes to its approved definition.

 b.
 To develop standards, application verification procedures, testing procedures, and other criteria for reviewing and evaluating applicant and accredited agencies.